 Graduate Certificate in Implementation Science

 The University of Florida’s Graduate Certificate in Implementation Science is an 11-credit one-year, part-time program that gives students the background and skills they need to build a foundation in the growing field of health care research.
-It is offered on-site at UF’s main campus in Gainesville or via distance education.
+It is offered on-site at UF’s main campus in Gainesville or via distance education for new and current students.

 Upon completion of the Graduate Certificate in Implementation Science, students will be able to: